wikindx/wikindx/release/README.txt

 3. Check the release number in WIKINDX_PUBLIC_VERSION and the changelog.

+4. Change WIKINDX_RELEASE_DATE to the current date.

-4. Check the internal version number in WIKINDX_INTERNAL_VERSION.
+5. Check the internal version number in WIKINDX_INTERNAL_VERSION.
    Increment it by one (and one only) if a core upgrade is needed.

-5. Check that WIKINDX_PLUGIN_VERSION and $wikindxVersion in plugins have the same value.
+6. Check that WIKINDX_PLUGIN_VERSION and $wikindxVersion in plugins have the same value.

-6. Check that the core upgrade stage for this version is complete and
+7. Check that the core upgrade stage for this version is complete and
    functional: database, constants, variables, files, folders, messages, version numbers.

-7. Check that the plugins upgrade for this version is complete and
+8. Check that the plugins upgrade for this version is complete and
    functional: database, constants, variables, files, folders, messages, version numbers.

-8. Check if a code change has changed compatibility.
+9. Check if a code change has changed compatibility.
 Update WIKINDX_PHP_VERSION_MIN, WIKINDX_MYSQL_VERSION_MIN, and WIKINDX_MARIADB_VERSION_MIN.

-9. Check if a code change has changed PHP extensions compatibility.
+10. Check if a code change has changed PHP extensions compatibility.
    Update \UTILS\listCoreMandatoryPHPExtensions() and
    \UTILS\listCoreOptionalPHPExtensions() functions.

-10. Update "PHP & MySQL versions", "PHP extensions", and "Browser compatibility" sections in docs/README.md.
+11. Update "PHP & MySQL versions", "PHP extensions", and "Browser compatibility" sections in docs/README.md.

-11. Update browser compatibility in docs/README.md.
+12. Update browser compatibility in docs/README.md.

-12. Check that the changelog of the core is complete.
+13. Check that the changelog of the core is complete.

-13. Check that the changelog of each component is complete.
+14. Check that the changelog of each component is complete.

-14. Update WIKINDX_COPYRIGHT_YEAR.
+15. Update WIKINDX_COPYRIGHT_YEAR.

-15. Update the phpdoc fields @author, @copyright and @version of each file modified during the developement.
+16. Update the phpdoc fields @author, @copyright and @version of each file modified during the developement.

-16. Update component.json file of components and check their integrity in the admin components panel.
+17. Update component.json file of components and check their integrity in the admin components panel.

-17. Update the db schema of the Repair Kit.
+18. Update the db schema of the Repair Kit.

     $ php dump-repairkit-schema.php

-18. Update translations in SVN and push POT files on Transifex via the /home/project-web/wikindx/htdocs/transifex/pot directory on the SF Wikindx Website FTP.
+19. Update translations in SVN and push POT files on Transifex via the /home/project-web/wikindx/htdocs/transifex/pot directory on the SF Wikindx Website FTP.
 Wait for Transifex to update the resources (twice a day).
 You can force the update by hand but put the PORT